swissit-design/portal_swissit/readme.md

 poetry install
 poetry add django # to add dependency
 ```
+2. Adding the api_test.rest to test the request when authentication and others - make sure you install the extensions in VS code called REST CLIENT.

 # Frontend Setup and Installation
 1. install React front end